 Lately, there has been a steady increase in detox under anesthesia for patients addicted to Methadone, Suboxone®, Subutex and other Buprenorphine-based drugs.
 They seek our Waismann Method® treatment because of our superior reputation for safety and effectiveness.
 Our patients become free of any opiate drugs, and their physical cravings are almost non-existent.

 For Methadone Detoxification Information Options.
 Please Call Us Now at 1-800-423-2482

 Medication Assisted Programs for Opioid Addiction (MAT)

-Buprenorphine-based drugs are still touted as a safer alternative to Methadone, but they are also extremely addictive, evidenced by Suboxone addiction now in the midst of its own epidemic.
+Buprenorphine-based drugs were thought as a safer alternative to Methadone, but they are also incredibly addictive.
+Evidence shows that Suboxone addiction is now in the midst of its own epidemic.

 The use of medication-assisted treatment (MAT) drugs like Methadone and Buprenorphine is merely switching one opioid for another.
 When patients attempt to stop using these drugs, the pain is so intense that they immediately seek additional drugs to relieve their withdrawal symptoms.
 This continuous relapse leaves people feeling defeated and hopeless.

 Our Waismann Method® rapid Methadone detox is designed to work quickly and safely, while significantly reducing the painful and lengthy Methadone withdrawal symptoms that deter many users from seeking and completing addiction treatment.
 Medical staff admits patients to a private room in a full-service hospital for 1-2 days before their Accelerated Rapid Detox.
 During this time, the physician administers medications to maintain their comfort and performs a comprehensive physical exam to rule out possible underlying health conditions.